influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ### Separate `wal` and `data` directories

 When running InfluxDB in a production environment, store the `wal` directory and the `data` directory on separate storage devices.
 This optimization significantly reduces disk contention under heavy write load──an important consideration if the write load is highly variable.
-If the write load does not vary by more than 15%, the optimization is probably not necessary.
+If the write load does not vary by more than 15%, this optimization is probably not necessary.